 Modern recruiters must evolve their candidate sourcing strategies to meet current job search trends or they risk being left behind.
 The latest tactic modern recruiters should know about?
-A creative digital strategy known as inbound recruiting.
+A creative digital strategy as inbound recruiting.

 In simple terms, inbound recruiting is the method of developing online content to attract and engage qualified candidates.
 If you think that sounds more like a marketing task, you aren’t wrong.
 As candidates perform more in-depth research about potential employers, recruiters must think like digital content marketers to fill the recruiting pipeline.

 Just as marketers capture and convert leads into sales with targeted content, creative recruiters can use the same tactics to grow and nurture their talent pool.
 In fact, research shows capturing job candidate leads and building relationships earlier in the recruiting process leads to larger talent pipelines (source).

 Think of it this way: If you create valuable branded content, talent is more likely to seek you out.
 So, how do you put inbound recruiting into practice?

 In today’s blog post, we reveal six steps to kick-start your inbound recruiting strategy.
 Let’s get into it!

 1. Create a profile of your ideal candidate.

 In order to connect with job seekers through targeted content, you must have a thorough understanding of your target audience.
 That’s why successful inbound recruiting programs start with documentation of job candidate personas.

 For those unfamiliar with the term, a candidate persona is a profile of your ideal hire for any given role.
 This profile includes a list of necessary skills, education, experience, career goals, key motivators, and personality traits.